 A densely populated metropolitan city with people bustling in and out of cafes, offices, temples and even nowhere, Hyderabad is fast turning into the New York city of South India.

-Hyderabad, the capital city of Andhra Pradesh, is fast becoming the IT hub.
+Hyderabad, the capital city of Andhra Pradesh and Telangana, is fast becoming the IT hub.
 Most tourism here is business tourism.
 The city's boundaries have been extending far beyond the original city - now called the Old City - to include Secunderabad and new developments in adjacent municipalities.
 The city has its fair share of history and culture which now seems to be overtaken by the metro image with the sprawling cafes, malls and corporate buildings.
 Hyderabad also provides for a great gastronomical experience for spicy food lovers.

 The city is a beautiful amalgamation of tradition and modernity.
 The food is fantastic and affordable.
 The locals are conversant in Hindi, Telugu and English.

 Not so developed public transport compared to other metropolitan cities.

 Hyderabad is a place for foodies and the people who love historical architectural sights.
 In a budget of a pocket, one can make the most out of this dazzling 'City of Nizams'.
 Hyderabad is undoubtedly a photographer's paradise.
 Perfect for school excursions and backpackers.

 Day 1: Arrive by morning/midday.
 Have the fabulously flavourful Hyderabadi biryani for lunch.
 Walk around the charming bylanes and streets of the older parts of the city.
 Visit the Charminar and the adjoining market.
 Don't forget to sample some of Hyderabad's lip-smacking chaat items!